usefulio/forms/README.md

 ```

 ### Using built-in validators
-Forms comes with a set of built-in validators and regex to speed-up schema definitions.
-Validators are accessed through the `Forms.validators` object and take a single object `context` as a parameter. `context` must have two parameters `value` and `options` the content of which depends on the context of the specific validator.
+`Forms` comes with a set of built-in validators and regex to speed-up schema definitions.
+Validators are accessed through the `Forms.validators` object and take a single object `context` as a parameter. `context` must contain two parameters: `value` and `options`.
+The content of `options` depends on the context of the specific validator.
 See below for more details on how the two parameters are used in each case.

+#### `oneOf`

-- `oneOf` Returns `true` if the value in `value` is present in the list in `options`.
+Returns `true` if the value in `value` is present in the list in `options`.
 (Alias for underscore.js `_.contains`).

   Usage example: